rodsenra/lance-rest-spec/README.md

 }
 ```

-Please note that there are some other conventions for collections (such as `collectionNode`,
+Please note that there are some other conventions for collections (such as `_collection`,
-`totalCount`, `currentPage` and `pageCount`).
+`meta.totalCount`, `meta.currentPage` and `meta.pageCount`).
 These are explained in more details on
 [Convention 3](#convention-3-_meta-node-optional).
 The `next` link on the above example points
 to `/contacts?page=2` where the second page for this collection (of 3 pages, as one can see)
 can be fetched.